AutoViML/featurewiz/old_README.md

 <p>
 featurewiz is every Data Scientist's feature wizard that will:<ol>
 <li><b>Automatically pre-process data</b>: you can send in your entire dataframe "as is" and featurewiz will classify and change/label encode categorical variables changes to help XGBoost processing.
 It classifies variables as numeric or categorical or NLP or date-time variables automatically so it can use them correctly to model.<br>
 <li><b>Perform feature engineering automatically</b>: The ability to create "interaction" variables or adding "group-by" features or "target-encoding" categorical variables is difficult and sifting through those hundreds of new features is painstaking and left only to "experts".
-Now, with featurewiz you can use deep learning to extract features with the click of a mouse.
-This is very helpful when you have imbalanced classes or 1000's of features to deal with.
+Now, with featurewiz you can create hundreds or even thousands of new features with the click of a mouse.
+This is very helpful when you have a small number of features to start with.
 However, be careful with this option.
-You can very easily spend a lot of time tuning these neural networks.
+You can very easily create a monster with this option.
 <li><b>Perform feature reduction automatically</b>.
 When you have small data sets and you know your domain well, it is easy to perhaps do EDA and identify which variables are important.
 But when you have a very large data set with hundreds if not thousands of variables, selecting the best features from your model can mean the difference between a bloated and highly complex model or a simple model with the fewest and most information-rich features. featurewiz uses XGBoost repeatedly to perform feature selection.
 You must try it on your large data sets and compare!<br>
 <li><b>Explain SULOV method graphically </b> using networkx library so you can see which variables are highly correlated to which ones and which of those have high or low mutual information scores automatically.
 Just set verbose = 2 to see the graph. <br>
 <li><b>Build a fast XGBoost or LightGBM model using the features selected by featurewiz</b>.
 There is a function called "simple_lightgbm_model" which you can use to build a fast model.
 It is a new module, so check it out.<br>